Șèyí: 1985–2010: Early life, career beginnings, and Flytime

-Shay's music career took an upswing when she signed her first ever recording contract with No Apologies, a record company affiliated with George Martin, who was commonly referred to as the "fifth Beatle".
-In 2006, Shay formed a girl band in the UK called Boadicea; they were managed by Ron Tom, the founder and manager of All Saints and Sugababes.
-When Boadicea broke up after two years, Shay made the decision to try out for the From Above singing competition.
+Șèyí's music career took an upswing when she signed her first ever recording contract with No Apologies, a record company affiliated with George Martin, who was commonly referred to as the "fifth Beatle".
+In 2006, Șèyí formed a girl band in the UK called Boadicea; they were managed by Ron Tom, the founder and manager of All Saints and Sugababes.
+When Boadicea broke up after two years, Șèyí made the decision to try out for the From Above singing competition.
 The audition led to her joining From Above.
 The group signed a record deal with Mathew Knowles' Music World Entertainment Corporation after performing for him, and were taken to Houston to undergo energetic vocal and dance trainings.
 They supported Beyoncé while she was in the United Kingdom for her I Am...
 World Tour.
-From Above presented the Best New Act award to Bruno Mars at the 2011 MTV Europe Music Awards and had their own reality show called Breaking From Above, which aired in over 166 countries around the world.
-Shay had the opportunity to continue her management deal with Mathew Knowles and secure a contract with Sony despite the group's disbandment.
+From Above presented the Best New Act award to Bruno Mars at the 2011 MTV Europe Music Awards and had their own reality show called Breaking From Above, which aired in over 166 countries around the world. Șèyí had the opportunity to continue her management deal with Mathew Knowles and secure a contract with Sony despite the group's disbandment.

-Shay has worked with a number of musicians, including Justin Timberlake, Brian Michael Cox, Darey, Bilal, Michelle Williams, Chip, Rob Knoxx, Harmony Samuels, and Cameron Wallace.
+Șèyí has worked with a number of musicians, including Justin Timberlake, Brian Michael Cox, Darey, Bilal, Michelle Williams, Chip, Rob Knoxx, Harmony Samuels, and Cameron Wallace.
 She wrote and produced three songs for the soundtrack to Konami's video game Crime Life: Gang Wars (2005).
-The song "You Will See" was written by her as well and featured on Melanie C's third studio album, "Beautiful Intentions" (2005).
-Further, she wrote the song "White Lies" from Chip's 2011 album Transition.
-Shay was introduced to Sound Sultan during his visit to London in 2011.
-After listening to some of her demos, Sultan convinced her to relocate to Nigeria and pursue a music career there.
-Shay was also introduced to Cecil Hammond, who signed her to his record label, Flytime Music, and launched her solo career in Nigeria.
-In 2013, Shay left Flytime Music and told Vanguard that she joined the label to promote her brand and still has a good relationship with people at the label.
+She also wrote "You Will See", a song that appeared on Melanie C's third studio album Beautiful Intentions (2005).
+Furthermore, she composed the song "White Lies" from Chip's album Transition (2011). Șèyí was introduced to Sound Sultan during his visit to London in 2011.
+After listening to some of her demos, Sultan convinced her to relocate to Nigeria and pursue a music career there. Șèyí was also introduced to Cecil Hammond, who signed her to his record label, Flytime Music, and launched her solo career in Nigeria.
+In 2013, Șèyí left Flytime Music and told Vanguard that she joined the label to promote her brand and still has a good relationship with people at the label.
 She also said that while signed to the label, she was very much in control of her brand.